Jeanette Payne BA (Hons) MBACP Solace Counselling Services and Supervision

 I am a Registered Member of the British Association for Counselling and Psychotherapy and work in accordance with their code of ethics.

-In addition to working in private practice, I have experience in Higher Education as a Lecturer and Supervisor.
+In addition to working in private practice, I have experience in Higher Education as a Lecturer and Supervisor of Counselling.
 I have also worked for a number of years in a Counselling Agency and in the voluntary sector for counselling in my local community.

 Areas of counselling I deal with